gianvitodifilippo/DTasks/samples/ApprovalWorkflow/README.md

 To verify the behavior of `DTask.WhenAny`, you can make the approval request time out.
 To do this, reduce the delay in the code to a shorter interval (e.g., 1 minute) and repeat step 4.

 After the timeout expires, check the logs of the Users service.
 It should indicate that the approval was rejected.

 ## Feedback

 Feel free to experiment with this sample!
 Keep in mind that the project is still in its early stages, and changes to the code may lead to errors or unexpected behavior.

-If you discover something worth sharing or notice any discrepancies with the steps above, please do reach out by either open an issue or send us an email.
+If you discover something worth sharing or notice any discrepancies with the steps above, please do reach out by either [opening an issue](https://github.com/GianvitoDifilippo/DTasks/issues) or by [sending an email](mailto:gianvito.difilippo@gmail.com).

 Thanks for reading so far and happy coding! 😄